Slave to the Rhythm (Michael Jackson song): Release

+In 2014, a version of the song remixed by Audien was released.
+It was first premiered on USA Today and was part of Audien's setlist for the 2014 edition of the Tomorrowland festival.

 Live performance

 On May 18, 2014, a Pepper's ghost (incorrectly referred to as a hologram) illusion of Michael Jackson performed "Slave to the Rhythm", for the 2014 Billboard Music Awards.
 The selection of the song "Slave to the Rhythm" for the performance was made in late 2013.

 The Talauega brothers, Rich and Tone, were brought on right after New Year's Day, and they started to draw up dance moves for Jackson and for the other dancers in the film.
 The brothers' involvement with Jackson dates back to the 1995 MTV Video Music Awards; they also were backup dancers for the HIStory World Tour in 1997.
 Jamie King was brought in to direct the video, which was produced by Pulse Evolution and Tricycle Logic.

-A day after the coverage, the live performance of "Slave to the Rhythm" was uploaded to Michael Jackson's Vevo YouTube Channel.
+A day after the coverage, the live performance of "Slave to the Rhythm" was uploaded to Jackson's official YouTube channel.